calvinfeng/machine-learning-notebook/diffusion/variational_inference.md

 # Approximate Inference

 > Many probablistic models are difficult to train because it is difficult to perform inference in them.
-In the context of deep learning, we usually have a set of visible variables $x$ and a set of latent variables $z$.
-The challenge of inference refers to the difficult problem of computing posterior $p(z \mid x)$ or taking expectations with respect to it.
+In the context
+> of deep learning, we usually have a set of visible variables $$x$$ and a set of latent variables $$z$$.
+The challenge
+> of inference refers to the difficult problem of computing posterior $$p(z \mid x)$$ or taking expectations with respect
+> to it.
 Such operations are often necessary for tasks like maximum likelihood learning.

 In deep learning, the posterior in general means given a visible variable, e.g. an input, what's the probability distribution of the latent variables e.g. hidden layer activation.
 So we have posterior of the following form.

 $$
 p(z\mid x) = \frac{p(x \mid z) p(z)}{p(x)} = \frac{p_{joint}(z, x)}{p(x)}